-Genevieve Gaignard’s work exists in a space of in-between.
-Gaignard, who is mixed-race, uses a range of character performance, self-portraiture and sculpture to explore blackness, whiteness, femininity, class and intersections therein.
-The daughter of a black father and white mother in a Massachusetts mill town, Gaignard’s youth was marked by a strong sense of invisibility.
+Genevieve Gaignard is a Los Angeles based artist whose work focuses on photographic self-portraiture, sculpture, and installation to explore race, femininity, class, and their various intersections.
+The daughter of a black father and white mother, Gaignard’s youth was marked by a strong sense of invisibility.
 Was her family white enough to be white?
 Black enough to be black?
 Gaignard interrogates notions of “passing” in an effort to address these questions.
 She positions her own female body as the chief site of exploration — challenging viewers to navigate the powers and anxieties of intersectional identity.

-Gaignard received her BA in Photography at Massachusetts College of Art and Design and her MFA in Photography at Yale University.
-She has exhibited throughout the United States, including shows at The Cabin LA in Los Angeles and the FLAG Art Foundation in New York.
-She lives and works in Los Angeles.
+Gaignard received her BFA in Photography at Massachusetts College of Art and Design and her MFA in Photography at Yale University.
+She has exhibited throughout the United States, including shows at the California African American Museum in Los Angeles, the Houston Center for Photography and The Studio Museum in Harlem.